guedel/CrystalMaidens/README.md

 ## Installation
 This is a Symfony version.

-After cloning you can run this programm locally with the Symfony local server.
+After cloning, you can run this program locally with the Symfony local server.

 Before launch the server you must create the database.
 ```